 Whether you are entering the Ph.D. program with a B.S. or M.S., all of the information you need to design a course of study can be found in the Materials Graduate Student Manual.
 In the manual, requirements and descriptions for the preliminary and qualifying exams, as well as for the dissertation defense, can be found.
 Information about annual progress assessments, which begin after passing the qualifying exams, can also be found in the student manual.

-If you have any questions regarding the Materials Ph.D. program requirements or how to design a course of study, please do not hesitate to contact Jocelyn Guzman, the Graduate Program Coordinator for the Materials Department.
+If you have any questions regarding the Materials Ph.D. program requirements or how to design a course of study, please do not hesitate to contact Jocelyn Guzman, the Staff Graduate Advisor for the Materials Department.

 Program Timeline and Requirements